davirxavier/arduinoprojects/myprojects/AirConditionerController/README.md

     - Toggle show/hide average ambient temperature in display (only 2 digits available in display)
 3. Update display to show desired temperature (or ambient) if ac is on
 4. If ac is turned on, and it has passed 1s from the last check:
+   - Read current temperature on the sensor
+   - Save current temperature
    - If it has passed x seconds from the last check:
      1. Calculate average from saved temperatures
      2. Do air conditioner checks: